beeplin/hyper-arrow/README.md

 function reactive(obj) {
   return new Proxy(obj, {
     get(target, key) {
-      // When executing a function, record which ROPA it depends on if (currentFawc) {
+      // When executing a function, record which OPA it depends on if (currentFac) {
-        trackDependency(currentFawc, target, key)
+        trackDependency(currentFac, target, key)
       }
       return target[key]
     },